 - Be able to act independently of the company’s interests

 Want to learn more about the effect the GDPR will have in Ireland and on your business?
-Learn from the experts what changes the GDPR will bring to Ireland on our certified EU GDPR Foundation & Practitioner courses in Cork, Dublin or Galway.
+Learn from the experts what changes the GDPR will bring to Ireland on our certified EU GDPR Foundation & Practitioner courses.
 Book now to avoid disappointment.